allolib-s22/notes-ethwu/alloinit.md

 > a traditional `allotemplate` project, but will take the normal amount of time
 > to create and configure.

-This creates a new Allolib project in the directory `project`. `project` is a clone of the `allotemplate` repository, complete with history and branches.
+This creates a new Allolib project in the directory `project`. `allotemplate` is available on the remote `allotemplate` if you need to pull changes from the template later.
-However, the remote `origin` is unset, allowing you to connect `project` to your own Git remote. `allotemplate` remains available on an eponymous remote, allowing you to pull updates.
 The `init.sh` and `distclean.sh` scripts are removed, since they conflict with `alloinit`, and `allolib` and `al_ext` are added to the `.gitignore`.